|

 - The

-Baby Name Wizard: A cool little site taking census data to show the
+Baby Name Wizard: A cool little site taking census data to

 popularity of names over time.

-This page by
+page by

 ,

-using KompoZer.
-Last updated on 8 May 2011.
+Last updated on 2021-09-21.

 |